KNowledgeOnWebScale/oko/README.md

 [Heiseneye](https://github.com/IDLabResearch/Heiseneye) performs forward chaining for rules like `PREM => CONC` and backward chaining for rules like `CONC <= PREM`.
 There is no principle to tell whether to use forward chaining or backward chaining.

-Queries are posed and answered as `PREM => yes` so the answers are also queries be it with some parts substituted and eventually containing more variables than in the original query.
+Queries are posed and answered as `PREM => true` so the answers are also queries be it with some parts substituted and eventually containing more variables than in the original query.

 Install [Rust](https://www.rust-lang.org/) based [Scryer Prolog](https://github.com/mthom/scryer-prolog#installing-scryer-prolog)